 “If we can select those patients that don’t need chemotherapy, unneeded treatment can be avoided and we will be one step closer to making sure treatment for breast cancer is tailored to the individual,” said Dr. Stephanie Bernik, chief of surgical oncology at Lenox Hill Hospital in New York City.

 MammaPrint testing will be particularly valuable for young women with breast cancer, said Dr. Victor Vogel, director of Breast Medical Oncology/Research for the Geisinger Health System in Pennsylvania.

 Young women have been more likely to receive chemotherapy in standard breast cancer care, even though it can destroy their fertility and leave them open to long-term health problems, Vogel said.

 “In my training, if you had a young woman with breast cancer, she got chemotherapy,” Vogel said.
 “But now we can be selective, and we know there’s a very large number of young women with small hormone-responsive tumors who do not need chemotherapy.”

 MammaPrint is covered by Medicare and is reimbursed by most large health insurers in the United States.

-This test will save millions of health care dollars.
+This test will spare tens of thousands of women from necessary treatment every year and save millions of healthcare dollars.
 (Sorry Big Pharma)

 According to Dr. Baselga, “You are saving all the money for chemotherapy that would be used for no reason, and you are protecting women from chemotherapy that is toxic and they don’t need,” he said.